TheCedarPrince/thecedarprince.github.io/notes/07192020031136-covid-outcomes-disabilities.md

++++
-@def title = "Covid-19 Outcomes Among People With Intellectual And Developmental Disability Living In Residential Group Homes In New York State"
-@def slug = "07192020031136-covid-outcomes-disabilities"
-@def tags = ["bibliography", "archive"]
-@def description = "Outcomes for individuals living with intellectual and developmental disabilities during the COVID-19 pandemic"

-@def rss_title = "Covid-19 Outcomes Among People With Intellectual And Developmental Disability Living In Residential Group Homes In New York State"
-@def rss_description = "Outcomes for individuals living with intellectual and developmental disabilities during the COVID-19 pandemic"
-@def rss_pubdate = Date(2020, 7, 18)
+title = "Covid-19 Outcomes Among People With Intellectual And Developmental Disability Living In Residential Group Homes In New York State" slug = "07192020031136-covid-outcomes-disabilities" tags = ["bibliography", "archive"] description = "Outcomes for individuals living with intellectual and developmental disabilities during the COVID-19 pandemic" rss_title = "Covid-19 Outcomes Among People With Intellectual And Developmental Disability Living In Residential Group Homes In New York State" rss_description = "Outcomes for individuals living with intellectual and developmental disabilities during the COVID-19 pandemic" rss_pubdate = Date(2020, 7, 18)
++++

 Covid-19 Outcomes Among People With Intellectual And Developmental Disability Living In Residential Group Homes In New York State